dobe0002/kids/Amelia.md

 After you have drawn your picture of what you mostly use, please label (name) the parts.
 If you have time, write a sentence or two about distance learning.... we don't ever want to forget!

 ## Connections
+- [ ] Make a  "I miss you" or "Thank you" message to all your teachers

 ## Art
 - [The Very Hungry Caterpillar Assignment](https://classroom.google.com/c/NTU1OTA3OTEyMzZa/a/NzIyNzQ2Mzg3MjJa/details){:target="_blank"}